Below you will find helpful information in regards to the role of a student and their advisor

 Good academic advising can help students’ abilities to make good choices, improve their critical thinking skills, and set attainable goals that are in their best interest.
 In many cases it is difficult to determine which type of advisor is best for each student because each advisor and student is different.
 However, the National Academic Advising Association (NACADA) has devised a listing of effective practices for new and experienced advisors.
 This list contains some helpful practices suggested from the NACADA.

 - Provide the most current information possible available for advising sessions with advisees (e.g., Bingo Sheets, Academic Catalog, Student Handbook, etc.)

 - Keep an updated file on each advisee.

 - Encourage contact with all advisees with posted and regularly scheduled office hours.

 - Extend office hours prior to and during registration.
 Try to notify advisees in writing (via e-mail is fine) of any special office hours or of any additional information advisees may need to bring upon their visit.

-- Develop a broad knowledge of the college (or institution) so you can answer students questions effectively and if you are unable to you can refer students to the appropriate office or individual that can help them.
+- Develop a broad knowledge of the college (or institution) so you can answer students questions effectively and, if you are unable to, you can refer students to the appropriate office or individual that can help them.
 (This can prevent students from getting frustrated and feeling like they cannot get the right information.)

-- Help advisees recognize their responsibilities as students and they can do to be successful while in college.
+- Help advisees recognize their responsibilities as students and what they can do to be successful while in college.

 - Remain informed on courses and class schedules in order to help students make accommodating schedules.